josmar-crwdstffng/angular/aio/content/guide/component-interaction.md

 ## Parent and children communicate using a service

-A parent component and its children share a service whose interface enables bi-directional communication *within the family*.
+A parent component and the associated children share a service whose interface enables bi-directional communication *within the family*.

-The scope of the service instance is the parent component and its children.
+The scope of the service instance is the parent component and the associated children.
 Components outside this component subtree have no access to the service or their communications.

 This `MissionService` connects the `MissionControlComponent` to multiple `AstronautComponent` children.

 <code-example header="component-interaction/src/app/mission.service.ts" path="component-interaction/src/app/mission.service.ts"></code-example>

-The `MissionControlComponent` both provides the instance of the service that it shares with its children \(through the `providers` metadata array\) and injects that instance into itself through its constructor:
+The `MissionControlComponent` both provides the instance of the service that it shares with the associated children \(through the `providers` metadata array\) and self-injects that instance through the associated constructor:

 <code-example header="component-interaction/src/app/missioncontrol.component.ts" path="component-interaction/src/app/missioncontrol.component.ts"></code-example>

-The `AstronautComponent` also injects the service in its constructor.
+The `AstronautComponent` also injects the service in the associated constructor.
-Each `AstronautComponent` is a child of the `MissionControlComponent` and therefore receives its parent's service instance:
+Each `AstronautComponent` is a child of the `MissionControlComponent` and therefore receives the service instance of the associated parent:

 <code-example header="component-interaction/src/app/astronaut.component.ts" path="component-interaction/src/app/astronaut.component.ts"></code-example>